 You can find more details and a list of all the cookies that are currently used in the "Data privacy preference center" ("Cookie settings" link at the bottom of the website) under "Cookie details" for the relevant cookie category.

 3.6.
 Google Analytics

-For the purpose of customizing and continually optimizing our pages, we use the Google Analytics web analytics service provided by Google LLC, a company of the holding company Alphabet Inc. In this context, pseudonymised usage profiles and small text files stored on your computer are created («Cookies»).
-The information generated by the cookie about your use of our websites such as
+We use the web analysis service of Google Analytics for the purpose of designing and continuously optimizing our website to meet your needs.
+Google Analytics is offered by Google LLC, a subsidiary of the holding company Alphabet Inc. In this context, pseudonymized user profiles are created and small text files stored on your computer ("cookies") are used.
+The information generated by the cookie about your use of our website, such as

 - Operating system used

 - Referrer's URL (the previous site visited by you)